-Switching IT vendors is the kind of project everyone agrees should be straightforward — and which, in practice, takes 60 to 90 days, breaks in unexpected places, and leaves about a third of the affected companies wishing they’d handled it differently.
-We’ve migrated dozens of customers off their previous MSPs and we’ve watched companies migrate to other vendors.
-The patterns of what works and what doesn’t have stabilized.
+Switching IT vendors is the kind of project everyone agrees should be straightforward — and which, in practice, takes 60 to 90 days, breaks in unexpected places, and leaves about a third of the affected companies wishing they had handled it differently.
+We have migrated dozens of customers off their previous MSPs and we have watched companies migrate to other vendors.
+The patterns of what works and what fails have stabilized.

 This piece is the playbook we wish more companies had before they started.